Congruence properties modulo prime powers for a class of partition functions: Introduction and Statement of Results

 {\bf Example 2.} Let $\ell = 7$, $m = 23$, $p = 3$, and $j = 2$.
 When $p = 3$, we have $D = 6$.
 We find that the first part of the theorem holds with $J = 1176$: for all $v\geq 1$ and all $n\geq 1$ with $23\nmid n$, we have

-{\bf Remark.} We supply an explicit description for $J$ and $N$ below and in the proof of Theorem \ref{E5} in Section~3.
+{\bf Remark.} We provide an explicit description for $J$ and $N$ below and in the proof of Theorem~\ref{E5} in Section~3.
 At the end of that section, we give details on the computations for our two examples.

 Before we proceed with the proofs of Theorems \ref{MT1} and \ref{E5}, we briefly discuss the interplay between them.
 It turns out that Theorems \ref{Yang} and \ref{E5} ultimately follow from the fact that the relevant generating functions modulo $\ell^j$ in Theorems \ref{ahlgren_boylan} and \ref{MT1} belong to subspaces invariant under Hecke operators with square index.
 For details on Hecke operators in integer weight, see Section 2.
-In particular, Theorem \ref{MT1} implies that, modulo~$\ell^j$, we have
+In particular, the first remark following Theorem \ref{MT1} implies that, modulo~$\ell^j$, we~have